deshartman/AgentPay/README.md

 ## NPM Module

-The main Agent Assisted code, which is now an NPM module, that gets used by the client.
-It uses Twilio Sync as a way to keep track of Twilio Pay changes in real time on the client side. https://www.npmjs.com/package/@deshartman/agent-pay
+The main Agent Assisted code, which is now an NPM module (https://www.npmjs.com/package/@deshartman/agent-pay) , that gets used by the client.
+It uses Twilio Sync as a way to keep track of Twilio Pay changes in real time on the client side.
+The source is at https://github.com/deshartman/AgentPay.

+NOTE: It uses the sync token as a bearer authorisation for all subsequent calls.
+The bearer is verified using the API Key secret on the server side, so it is not possible to call the server side functions without a sync token used as a bearer

 # Project setup